Proven methods for treating a boil in the ear. Furuncle in the ear: causes of boils, symptoms and treatment

 • penicillin.

-In the first case, the patient's own blood, taken from a vein, is injected into the muscle tissues.
+In the first case, the patient’s own blood, taken from a vein, is injected into the muscle tissue.

-If frequent relapses have been noticed, the furuncle in the ear has been ripening for more than 5 days or it causes severe pain, the therapist prescribes surgical treatment.
-Under general or local anesthesia, the growth is opened, all contents are removed.
-After the main procedures, the wound must be treated with alcohol and saline.
+If frequent relapses have been noticed, the boil in the ear has been brewing for more than 5 days or causes severe pain, the therapist prescribes surgical treatment.
+Under general or local anesthesia, the growth is opened and all contents are removed.
+After the main procedures, the wound must be treated with alcohol and saline solution.

-Surgical intervention allows you to get rid of an abscess in less than an hour.
-But after surgery, the wound remains open for some time, because of which an infection can again get into it.
+Surgery can get rid of the abscess in less than an hour.
+But after surgery, the wound remains open for some time, which is why it can become infected again.

 Prevention

-Preventive measures for the formation of a boil are, first of all, the observance of the rules of personal hygiene and the correct one.
-It is necessary to pay attention to the condition of the skin in the auricle, not to let it crack, peel and dry.
+Preventive measures for the formation of a boil are, first of all, compliance with the rules of personal hygiene and proper hygiene.
+It is necessary to pay attention to the condition of the skin in the auricle, not to let it crack, peel or dry out.

-The second measure necessary for furunculosis is the intake of a vitamin complex and the right lifestyle.
-With improper nutrition, the secretion of toxins through the skin increases, the body picks up the infection more easily, and the tissues become inflamed.
-A lack of vitamins leads to cracking of the skin up to the appearance of bloody traces.
-Such phenomena must be eliminated.
+The second measure necessary for furunculosis is taking a vitamin complex and a correct lifestyle.
+With poor nutrition, the secretion of toxins through the skin increases, the body more easily catches infections, and the tissues become inflamed.
+Lack of vitamins leads to cracking of the skin until bloody marks appear.
+Such phenomena need to be eliminated.

-On the street, you need to constantly protect your ears from wind and frostbite, make sure that there is no pain due to cool air.
-Immunity has a significant impact on the patient's condition and the risk of developing furunculosis.
-With its low rate, relapses will occur much more often.
+On the street, you need to constantly protect your ears from wind and frostbite, and make sure that there is no pain due to the cool air.
+Immunity has a significant impact on the patient’s condition and the risk of developing furunculosis.
+With a low rate, relapses will occur much more often.

 Video: Folk way

 Unfortunately, many of us know firsthand about such an unpleasant phenomenon as a boil.
-It is a painful purulent inflammation of the hair follicle (bulb) and can occur on almost any part of the skin.
+It is a painful purulent inflammation of the hair follicle (follicle) and can occur on almost any area of the skin.

-Furuncle in the ear canal appears as a rule due to mechanical damage to the skin.
-For example, small scratches can occur when combing or cleaning the ears with objects that are not intended for this - matches, pins, etc. Staphylococcus bacteria are very easily introduced into the wound, causing inflammation and subsequent suppuration.
+A boil in the ear canal usually appears due to mechanical damage to the skin.
+For example, small scratches can occur when combing or cleaning the ears with objects not intended for this purpose - matches, pins, etc. Staphylococcus bacteria are very easily introduced into the wound, causing inflammation and subsequent suppuration.

-Furuncle in the ear is formed on the hairy area of the external auditory cover.
-At this moment, a dense nodule becomes inflamed on the skin, causing a rather strong throbbing pain that spreads to the temples and jaw.
-This process may be accompanied by general malaise, fever, difficulty chewing.
+A furuncle in the ear forms on the hairy area of the outer auditory layer.
+At this moment, a dense nodule becomes inflamed on the skin, causing quite severe throbbing pain, spreading to the temples and jaw.
+This process may be accompanied by general malaise, elevated body temperature, and difficulty chewing.

-Inflammation can go away in a few days, and can last for several weeks, if the opening of the abscess provokes the appearance of new boils.
-Therefore, it is highly recommended not to squeeze, open or pierce the boil on your own - inaccurate actions and non-sterile instruments can lead to the spread of infection.
+The inflammation can go away in a few days, or it can last for several weeks if the opening of the abscess provokes the appearance of new boils.
+Therefore, it is highly not recommended to squeeze, open or pierce a boil yourself - careless actions and unsterile instruments can lead to the spread of infection.

 Causes of boils in the ears

-A furuncle in the ear can occur due to a number of reasons.
-The most frequent are the following:
+A boil in the ear can occur due to a number of reasons.
+The most common are the following:

 2. Lack of hygiene or non-compliance with the rules of hygiene of the auricle.
-When cleaning the ears, it must be taken into account that cotton swabs are intended for the auricle, but not for the ear canal.
-Be careful not to damage the skin and not bring an infection into the ear;
+When cleaning your ears, you need to take into account that cotton swabs are intended for the auricle, but not for the ear canal.
+Be careful not to damage the skin or cause infection in the ear;

-3. Reduced immunity is one of the causes of all types of boils, including those in the ear.
-Immunity can be reduced as a result of a cold, due to taking antibiotics, due to beriberi, etc.;
+3. Reduced immunity is one of the reasons for the occurrence of all types of boils, including in the ear.
+Immunity may be reduced as a result of a previous cold, due to taking antibiotics, due to vitamin deficiency, etc.;

-4. Often, boils occur due to metabolic disorders in the body, as well as due to malfunctions in the gastrointestinal tract or endocrine system.
+4. Often boils occur due to metabolic disorders in the body, as well as due to malfunctions of the gastrointestinal tract or endocrine system.
 Therefore, if inflammation is not isolated and occurs regularly, it is recommended to consult a doctor.

-How to recognize a boil in the auricle
+How to recognize a boil in the ear

-The main symptom of the appearance of a furuncle in the ear is aching or twitching pain in the ear canal, which is usually preceded by itching and redness of the skin.
-Pain may be aggravated by chewing, talking, or touching the ear.
+The main symptom of a boil in the ear is aching or tugging pain in the ear canal, which is usually preceded by itching and redness of the skin.
+The pain may worsen when chewing, talking, or touching the ear.

 In some cases, the pain spreads to the area behind the ear, jaw or temple.
-This is due to the peculiarities of the location of the trigeminal nerve, which reacts to the appearance of inflammation.
+This is explained by the peculiarities of the location of the ternary nerve, which reacts to the appearance of inflammation.

-In cases where the boil reaches a large size and blocks the ear canal, there may be some hearing loss.
+In cases where the boil reaches a large size and blocks the ear canal, some hearing loss may be observed.

-At the stage of abscess formation, that is, the spread of bacterial flora to nearby tissues, when the boil has not yet opened and there is no free outflow of purulent contents from the wound, an increase in body temperature, an increase in lymph nodes and a deterioration in general well-being are possible.
+At the stage of abscess formation, that is, the spread of bacterial flora to nearby tissues, when the boil has not yet opened and there is no free outflow of purulent contents from the wound, there may be an increase in body temperature, enlargement of the lymph nodes and a deterioration in general well-being.

-After the breakthrough of the boil occurs, the pain decreases, the temperature returns to normal, and pus may flow from the ear canal.
-At this time, it is recommended to sleep on a sore ear, because during sleep, purulent masses can go deep into the ear and cause serious problems.
+After the boil breaks out, the pain decreases, the temperature returns to normal, and pus may flow out of the ear canal.
+At this time, it is recommended to sleep on the sore ear, since during sleep, purulent masses can go deep into the ear and cause serious problems.

-The intensity and duration of the symptoms of inflammation of the hair follicle in the ear directly depend on the severity of the inflammatory process, the characteristics of the immunity of a particular person, timely and competent treatment.
+The intensity and duration of symptoms of inflammation of the hair follicle in the ear directly depend on the severity of the inflammatory process, the characteristics of the immune system of a particular person, and timely and competent treatment.

-Trying to treat boils at home, many of us perform actions that can lead to very dangerous consequences, so a timely visit to a doctor would be the best decision in this case.
+When trying to treat boils at home, many of us commit actions that can lead to very dangerous consequences, so timely consultation with a doctor will be the most correct decision in this case.

-In no case should you squeeze or pierce the boil.
-You need to wait until it matures and breaks through on its own.
-Otherwise, it can provoke the spread of infection to nearby tissues and cause sepsis.
+Under no circumstances should you squeeze or puncture the boil.
+You need to wait until it ripens and breaks through on its own.
+Otherwise, this may cause the infection to spread to nearby tissues and cause sepsis.

-Incorrect treatment can cause carbuncles (multiple boils), sepsis, so getting rid of boils in the ear must be approached with all responsibility, observing the necessary precautions.
+Incorrect treatment can cause carbuncles (multiple boils) and sepsis, so getting rid of boils in the ear must be approached with all responsibility, taking the necessary precautions.

 In any case, you need to contact an otolaryngologist.
 The doctor will conduct an examination and prescribe therapeutic procedures aimed at removing the purulent contents of the boil, reducing inflammation and healing the wound.

-As a rule, the first thing the doctor prescribes to the patient is an antibiotic: tetracycline, erythromycin, amoxicillin, augmentin and similar drugs.
+As a rule, the doctor first prescribes an antibiotic to the patient: tetracycline, erythromycin, amoxicillin, augmentin and similar drugs.

-If ear furunculosis is accompanied by fever and severe pain, the doctor may recommend antipyretic and pain medications, often in combination with immunostimulants and vitamins.
+If ear furunculosis is accompanied by fever and severe pain, the doctor may recommend antipyretic and painkillers, often in combination with immunostimulants and vitamins.

-In particularly difficult cases, you may need a course of physiotherapy, which includes ultrasonic irradiation of the ear area.
+In particularly difficult cases, a course of physiotherapy may be necessary, including ultrasound irradiation of the ear area.

-Inflammation of the boil is removed with turundas (narrow gauze swabs) with 3% boric alcohol and glycerin.
-Gauze turunda is impregnated with the mixture and inserted into the ear canal.
+Inflammation of the boil is relieved with turundas (narrow gauze swabs) with 3% boric alcohol and glycerin.
+A gauze turunda is soaked in the mixture and inserted into the ear canal.

 As a rule, inflammation of the follicle in the ear is completely cured by the above measures within 10 days at home.
-But occasionally, in particularly difficult cases, to remove large boils, the doctor may resort to surgery.
-During it, a fully mature abscess is opened with a small incision under local anesthesia, pus and a necrotic rod are removed, and then the wound is washed with an antibacterial solution.
-Within a few days after the operation, drops with an antibiotic are instilled into the ear, turundas with healing solutions and ointments are placed in the ear canal.
+But occasionally, in particularly difficult cases, the doctor may resort to surgery to remove large boils.
+During it, a fully mature abscess is opened using a small incision under local anesthesia, the pus and necrotic core are removed, and then the wound is washed with an antibacterial solution.
+For several days after the operation, drops with an antibiotic are instilled into the ear, and turundas with healing solutions and ointments are placed in the ear canal.

-Consider the measures that can be taken to treat a boil in the ear at home if the doctor is not available for any reason.
+Let's consider measures that can be taken to treat a boil in the ear at home if a doctor is unavailable for some reason.
 Depending on the stage of the inflammatory process in the ear canal, the possible measures taken will vary.

-At the first signs of furunculosis (itching, redness, skin irritation), you can lubricate the affected area with tincture of iodine.
-If measures are taken in time, further development of inflammation can be avoided.
+At the first signs of furunculosis (itching, redness, irritation of the skin), you can lubricate the affected area with tincture of iodine.
+If you take action in time, you can avoid further development of inflammation.

-If the appearance of a boil could not be avoided, then the next thing to do is to use dry heat for the diseased ear, which will speed up the process of abscess formation.
-In this capacity, you can use a warm heating pad, or a Minin reflector, popularly known as the "blue lamp".
-The lamp in addition to the warming effect has a bactericidal and antiviral effect.
-With warming up, you need to be extremely careful.
-Every day, it is enough to give this procedure 15 minutes, no more, otherwise you can provoke the spread of infection.
+If the appearance of a boil could not be avoided, then the next thing that can be done is to use dry heat on the sore ear, which will speed up the process of formation of the abscess.
+For this purpose, you can use a warm heating pad, or a Minin reflector, more popularly known as a “blue lamp”.
+In addition to its warming effect, the lamp has a bactericidal and antiviral effect.
+You need to be extremely careful with warming up.
+Every day it is enough to devote 15 minutes to this procedure, no more, otherwise you can provoke the spread of infection.

 There are many traditional medicine recipes aimed at helping in the fight against furunculosis, accelerating the maturation of the abscess and healing the resulting wound.
-We present the most popular of them.
+Here are the most popular of them.

-When the boil is on an open area of the skin, it is easier to deal with it, but when an abscess has arisen in the ear, onion and linseed oil can help out.
-A large onion is taken, in the center of it a deepening in the form of a funnel is made with a knife, where a small amount of linseed oil is poured.
+When the boil is located on an open area of the skin, it is easier to deal with it, but when the abscess appears in the ear, onions and linseed oil can help out.
+Take a large onion, use a knife to make a hole in the center of it in the form of a funnel, into which a small amount of linseed oil is poured.
 The onion is baked in the oven.
-The juice obtained in this way is instilled into the ear or applied to gauze turunda, which needs to close the ear canal for several hours or at night.
+The juice obtained in this way is buried in the ear or applied to a gauze turunda, which must be used to close the ear canal for several hours or overnight.

-To accelerate the maturation of the boil, you can use a solution of borax (sodium tetraborate).
-A tablespoon of the substance must be dissolved in 200 ml of boiled water and the resulting liquid should be applied to the inflammation in the ear canal with the help of turundas.
-Boric alcohol has a similar effect, it can be replaced with borax.
+To speed up the maturation of the boil, you can use a solution of borax (sodium tetraborate).
+A tablespoon of the substance should be dissolved in 200 ml of boiled water and the resulting liquid should be applied to the inflammation in the ear canal using turundas.
+Boric alcohol has a similar effect; it can replace borax.

-Treatment of a boil can be carried out with the help of calendula.
-For this, a tablespoon of calendula is crushed and mixed with 30 grams of petroleum jelly.
+Treatment of boils can be done using calendula.
+To do this, grind a tablespoon of calendula and mix it with 30 grams of Vaseline.
 The resulting mass is applied to the boil.
 The procedure is repeated 4-5 times during the day.

-Not bad contributes to the rapid breakthrough of the boil garlic.
-It is necessary to take a strip of clean cloth, soak it with vegetable oil and rub it with squeezed garlic.
-Roll the tissue so that the resulting mass is inside the tube and apply for several hours to the inflammation two to three times a day.
+Garlic is a good way to quickly break out a boil.
+You need to take a strip of clean cloth, soak it in vegetable oil and rub with squeezed garlic.
+Fold the fabric so that the resulting mass is inside the tube and apply to the inflammation two to three times a day for several hours.

-Thus, there are many ways to deal with boils in the ears, but it must be remembered that treatment with traditional medicine at home should be carried out only after agreement with the attending physician and combined with the methods and preparations of official medicine.
+Thus, there are many ways to combat boils in the ears, but it must be remembered that treatment with traditional medicine at home should be carried out only after agreement with the attending physician and combined with methods and drugs of official medicine.

-The furuncle of the external auditory canal is dangerous for its complications, so effective treatment should follow immediately after diagnosis.
-In order for intensive therapy to be successful, the first step is to identify the pathogenic factor and eliminate it from the life of a clinical patient.
-In addition to weak immunity, the causes of a boil in the ear can be as follows:
+A furuncle of the external auditory canal is dangerous due to its complications, so effective treatment should follow immediately after diagnosis.
+For intensive therapy to be successful, the first step is to identify the pathogenic factor and eliminate it from the life of the clinical patient.
+In addition to weak immunity, the causes of boils in the ear can be as follows:

 • painful inflammation of the outer ear;